VRL example reference

 - Keys and values can be wrapped using the

-function accepts standalone keys and assigns them a Boolean value oftrue
+parse_logfmtfunction accepts standalone keys and assigns them a Boolean value oftrue.

 Parse logfmt log